 Principles, problems, policies of local, state, and federal taxation; economics, ethics, law, administration of the tax system; influence of tax policy on the economic system; state and federal income tax returns.
+Prerequisite: Economic principles or consent of instructor.

 ECON 456.
 State and Local Finance and Its Administration (4)